vosaul/status.im/source/research/ulc_in_details.md

 We're going to provide, predefined in the App, a trusted LES servers list.
 This also means that an application wanting to use ULC can define their own such trusted list of clients and do load balancing with a simple random choice.

-Here comes one of the LES problems is that LES server can handle a limited number of clients.
+One of the major drawbacks currently, however, is that LES servers can handle only a limited number of clients.
 At the moment it's $LES\_limit=25$.

 So if we want 3(M) out of 4(N) ULC consensus, in avarage we have 1000 users online, so we need minimum $Servers=Max(AvarageUsers*N/LES\_limit; N)=Max(1000*4/25; 4)=160$